Phone

 From both historical and thematic perspectives, human rights are generally categorized into three generations:

-• Second Generation of Human Rights: The second generation includes economic, social, and cultural rights such as the right to employment, the right to health care, the right to education, and the right to social security.
+• Second Generation of Human Rights: The second generation includes economic, social, and cultural rights, such as the right to employment, health care, education, and social security.
 These rights were incorporated into the Universal Declaration of Human Rights after the Second World War, largely influenced by socialist states, while Western countries primarily emphasized civil and political rights.
-The 1966 International Covenant on Economic, Social and Cultural Rights formally codified these rights and made them legally binding for participating states.
+The 1966 International Covenant on Economic, Social, and Cultural Rights formally codified these rights and made them legally binding for participating states.

 • Third Generation of Human Rights: The third generation, often referred to as solidarity rights, includes collective rights such as the right to development, the right to a healthy environment, the right to peace, and the right to the common heritage of humanity.
 These rights gained international attention during the 1970s, particularly through the advocacy of developing countries.
 The Vienna Declaration of 1993 recognized the importance of these rights; however, many of them have not yet been fully codified into binding international legal instruments.